raghavm1/CZ3004-MDP/README.md

 ## Project Objectives

 The main objective of this multi-disciplinary project is to build a functional robotic system with both software and hardware components provided by the course.
-After doing so, the robot has to goes through certain functionalities checks that will be listed below as well as the three main tasks: Fastest Path, Image Recognition and Exploration.
+After doing so, the robot has to goes through certain functionality checks as well as the three main tasks: Fastest Path, Image Recognition and Exploration.

-The team adopted the common practices in project management to ensure a good control of the project lifecycle, minimized risks and a smooth delivery of the project.
+The team adopted the common practices in project management to ensure a good control of the project lifecycle, minimized risks and ensured a smooth delivery of the project.

-For the functionalities requirements, it will be explained by each respective components' sub folder's readme.
+For the functionality requirements, it will be explained by each respective components' sub folder's readme.

 ## Team Structure